-At the Board's instruction, Performance Rights are to be purchased on-market and the plan is subject to both service and clawback conditions.
+At the Board's instruction, Performance Rights are to be purchased on-market and the plan is subject to both service and claw-back conditions.
 For more information on the Transitional Performance Rights plan, refer to the 2012 Annual Report.

-Special Terms - Performance Rights & Relocation Package for Kevin L George
+Special terms - performance rights and relocation package for Kevin L George

-Upon commencement, Mr George was offered a special grant of Performance Rights to DXS securities as compensation for foregone remuneration at his previous employer and to immediately align his interests with those of his KMP peers and security holders.
+Upon commencement, Mr George was offered a special grant of performance rights to DXS securities as compensation for foregone remuneration at his previous employer and to immediately align his interests with those of his KMP peers and security holders.

-Award Number of Performance Vesting

-Participant Date Rights Date

-Kevin L George 10 Dec 2012 366,591 1 Aug 2014
+Participant Award Date Number of Performance Rights Vesting Date Kevin L George 10 Dec 2012 366,591 1 Aug 2014

-The Performance Rights granted to Mr George are subject to both service and clawback conditions, and are to be purchased on-market.
+The performance rights granted to Mr George are subject to both service and claw-back conditions, and are to be purchased on-market.
 The terms and conditions of this offer mirror those of the Deferred STI plan.

-In addition to the grant of Performance Rights, Mr George received a commencement and relocation package (disclosed in the Statutory Accounting table as 'Other Short-Term Benefits') which included the following:
+In addition to the grant of performance rights, Mr George received a commencement and relocation package (disclosed in the Statutory Accounting table as 'Other Short-Term Benefits') which included the following:

-- \$250,000 as a cash sign-on payment - \$170,000 as a cash payment to be made in August 2013 as compensation for part-year incentive forfeiture at Mr George's previous employer - \$186,916 as a once-off relocation and family disturbance payment - \$27,467 in expense reimbursements relating to Mr George and his family's relocation from Melbourne to Sydney - including flights, temporary accommodation, removalists, transit insurance, connection of utilities and other service fees
+- \$250,000 as a cash sign-on payment - \$170,000 as a cash payment to be made in August 2013 as compensation for part-year incentive forfeiture at Mr George's previous employer - \$186,916 as a once-off relocation and family disturbance payment - \$27,467 in expense reimbursements relating to Mr George and his family's relocation from Melbourne to Sydney including flights, temporary accommodation, removalists, transit insurance, connection of utilities and other service fees